whizzml/examples/readme.md

 - `sliding-window` Script that extends a dataset with new fields containing row-shifted values from numeric fields.
 For casting time series forecasting as a supervised learning problem.
+- `unify-optype` Script that matches the field optypes to a given dataset

 ## How to install